 Secure It: Options in Monitored Home Security Systems

-Home security systems, like other electronics, have many available features and functions, but all systems can be placed into three different categories: wireless, hard-wired or hybrid (combination of both).
+Home security systems and security cameras, like other electronics, have many available features and functions, but all systems can be placed into three different categories: wireless, hard-wired or hybrid (combination of both).
 Each type of system has advantages and disadvantages.

 Wireless systems tend to be self-contained, meaning the system is housed in an enclosure that also functions as the system’s keypad.
 Usually located near the entry that is most frequently used, this is where your security system will be armed and disarmed.
 One of the advantages of a wireless system is its ease of installation.
 There’s no need for a large disruption to your walls or what lies behind them.
 The contacts (used to sense open doors or windows) are wireless and can be installed virtually anywhere.
 The main board can also use cellular signals to communicate with a monitoring agency